itpp-labs/pos-addons/pos_multi_session/doc/index.rst

 Modules compatibility
 =====================

-The pos_multi_session is compatible with all IT-Projects modules.
+The ``pos_multi_session`` is compatible with all IT-Projects` modules.
 It may not be compatible with other third-party modules that add additional data to Order or Orderline js model.
-For such cases we provide developer instruction how to add compatibility (available in README file).
+For such cases we provide developer instruction how to add compatibility (available in README.rst file).

 Usage
 =====